blade1989/EuroCMS/README.md

  - Country support.
  - Multy language articles
  - Reference module.
-  - makes a unique screenshot of a reference link. supports `http://example.com/article#intro`.
+  - Makes a unique screenshot of a reference link. supports `http://example.com/article#intro`.
-  - favicon support
+  - Favicon support
- - revision controle.
+ - Revision controle.
- - pollyfiles where needed:
+ - Pollyfiles where needed:
   - [What is a pulyfill?] (http://remysharp.com/2010/10/08/what-is-a-polyfill/ "What is a Polyfill?")

 Plan of action
 ======

- 1. css framework, css style.
+ 1. CSS framework, css style.
   - ~~Reasonably stable~~ **check**
   - Deeper testing - Ongoing
  2. Secure login